 As our complex is all floating, when walking on the main walkways or fingers, always be aware of a possible wake from passing boats that may make the docks unstable as the wake passes.

 As a courtesy, members always help other members and guests when docking.
-If you notice a boat coming in, please make yourself available to assist.
+If you notice a boat coming in, please assist them.

 When you are finished using the BBQ please turn the propane off at the tank.